Ehiane/100_days_of_code_in_python-Projects/snakePath/README.md

 - Motion control: The player can control the snake's direction using the keyboard arrow keys.
 - Food generation: Food is randomly generated on the screen for the snake to eat.
 - Score tracking: The score is updated every time the snake eats food.
+- HighScore retention: The highest score earned by the user can now be updated and rembered antime you play the game.
 - Collision detection: The game detects collisions with the walls and the snake's own body, leading to game over.
 - Game restart: The player can restart the game by pressing the spacebar when prompted.